 His translation is beautiful, poetic and readable.
 It isn’t weighed down with excessive commentary or constant parenthesis like so many other translations.
 The writing is elegant but not stilted or archaic.
 There are some oddities and minor translation errors.
 Arberry consistently translated the Arabic word jahannam to the Greek word gehenna.
 Gehenna would be the perfect word for a Greek Qur’an, but is an odd choice for an English translation.
 I noticed how Arberry tends to more “traditional” translations (like “beat” in 4:34, “hands cut off” in 5:38) that are often seen as objectionable today.

 Zaki Hammad – The entire translation is written in verse!
 This is an obscure translation with a beautiful, literary quality to it.

 Aisha Bewley – One of the few translations done by a female translator.
 Bewley worked to translate the Qur’an with her husband.
-She is an Islamic scholar and English translator of many famous Arabic manuscripts.
+She is an Islamic scholar and English translator of many famous Arabic manuscripts, particularly in the Maliki madhab.
 Her translation work is truly fantastic.
 Another interesting attribute is her Sufi religious background.
 Her translation is the only one I know of based on the Warsh qir’ah.
 The translation leaves key Arabic words untranslated which limits its accessibility for non-Muslims.